Darren-Choo/SC1015-DataSci-AI_Python/README.md

 Carried out the following tasks:
 - Analysed the correlation between the variables and Life Ladder.
-  -Identified the variables with high and low correlation with life ladder.
+  - Identified the variables with high and low correlation with life ladder.
-  -We decide to include those variables with high correlation in our regression model to predict life ladder.
+  - We decide to include those variables with high correlation in our regression model to predict life ladder.
-  -We identified 3 variables with an extremely weak correlation with life ladder and decide to look further into them to decide if we want to drop them.
+  - We identified 3 variables with an extremely weak correlation with life ladder and decide to look further into them to decide if we want to drop them.
 - Compared explained variance between the three variables with low correlation using univariate linear regression.
   - The same 3 variables had the lowest explained variance values, thus we decided to drop them as them most likely had the least impact on life ladder.
 - Analysed and Compared correlations before and after outlier removal.